 The MTLB have made changes to the OSNP as follows:

-Page/title Amended text
+| Page/title | Amended text |

-The Tāmaki Estuary is home to a varied number of shorebird species.
+| Page 10 (Coastlines and Waterways) | The Tāmaki Estuary is home to a varied number of shorebird species.
 The shorebirds roost in the reserves along the coastal edge throughout the year including Point England Reserve, Wellington War Memorial Reserve and Tahuna Torea Nature Reserve.
+Several species are threatened and the populations are in decline.
+Threats to the shorebirds include disturbance of their roosts preventing them from resting, particularly at high tide, from lighting of the reserves at night, dogs, humans, unsuitable vegetation and construction. |

-Page 20 (Environmental Quality) + Shorebird populations are in decline due to their roosts within the coastal reserves being disturbed
+| Page 20 (Environmental Quality) | + Shorebird populations are in decline due to their roosts within the coastal reserves being disturbed |

 The wording is well chosen and at a high level it addresses my core concerns.
 A good start to reversing the decline of the shorebirds in the Tāmaki Estuary.